-- 1. Intermediate examination in Science. - 2.
-The first year of the three year degree course, in Science. - 3.
-10 + 2 examination (academic stream) in Science. - 4.
-Pre-degree examination; or - 5.
+- a.
+Intermediate examination in Science. - b.
+The first year of the three year degree course, in Science. - c.
+10 + 2 examination (academic stream) in Science. - d.
+Pre-degree examination; or - e.
 Any other qualification approved by Annamalai University and the Pharmacy Council of India as equivalent to any of the above examinations. - 2.
 Duration course:

-The duration of the courses shall be for two academic years, with each academic year spread over a period of not less than one hundred and eighty working days in addition to 500 ours practical training spread over a period of not less than 3 months.
+The duration of the courses shall be for two academic years, with each academic year spread over a period of not less than one hundred and eighty working days in addition to 500 hours practical training spread over a period of not less than 3 months.

-Course of Study:
+3. Course of Study:

 The course of study for Diploma in Pharmacy Part - I and Diploma in Pharmacy Part - II shall include the subjects as given in the Tables I & II below.
-The number of hours devoted to each subject for its teaching in, Theory and Practical shall not be less than that noted against it in columns 2 and of the Tables below.
+The number of hours devoted to each subject for its teaching in, Theory and Practical shall not be less than that noted against it in columns 1 and 2 of the Tables below.